gabin-rousseau/roadblock_project/lab_book.md

 - Edward asked me to make a summary figure that exposes the hypotheses we are testing.
 - He also shared his flow cytometry analysis, now I have the exact figures to work with!
 Normalisation should therefore be made over time and based on the MEDIAN of 0-block.
+- Changed rini_INIvBLOCK to use median standardisation instead of mean and change the plot from point to box (colorblind palette).
+This helped me compare what the model can currently do vs Edward's results.
+- Edward was happy with the sketch I made, the question now is how to define the cooperative factor: an increase or decrease of k+/k- respectively?
+Is there a local effect?
+Is the effect lattice-wide?
+If local, is the condition for the effect just block presence itself?
+I will most likely have to test different approaches, but should keep a progression that goes from simple to complex and not try things on a whim.

 ![Edward's flow cytometry results](https://github.com/gabin-rousseau/roadblock_project/blob/main/images/edward_flowcytometry_rini.png)